tfpia/codepub/README.md

 npm install
 ```

-to install all the additional libaries we need.
+to install all the additional libraries we need.
 They are defined in the [package.json file](./package.json)

 ```bash
 npm run dev